 While the majority of intentional homicide victims are male, the majority of the victims of intimate partner/family-related homicide are women.
-Therefore, understanding the extent and patterns of the killing of women and girls requires the dedicated analysis of intimate partner/family-related homicide explored in this study.
+Therefore, understanding the extent and patterns of the killing of women and girls requires a dedicated analysis of intimate partner/family-related homicide, such as that presented in this booklet.

-UNODC collects data on intimate partner/family-related homicide through the Survey of Crime Trends and Operations of the Criminal Justice System.
+UNODC collects data on intimate partner/family-related homicide through the United Nations Survey of Crime Trends and Operations of Criminal Justice Systems.

-&lt;sup>4 The ICCS disaggregates intentional homicide according to the relationship between victims and perpetrators.
+The ICCS classification disaggregates intentional homicide according to the relationship between victims and perpetrators.
 Victims of intimate partner homicide include those killed by a current or former intimate partner or spouse.
 Victims of intimate partner/family-related homicide also include those killed by a blood relative, household member or relative by marriage or adoption.
-More information available at http://www.unodc.org/documents/ data-and-analysis/statistics/crime/ICCS/Gender\and\the\ICCS.pdf.
+More information is available at www.unodc.org/documents/data-and-analysis/statistics/crime/ICCS/Gender\and\the\ICCS.pdf.